The Frequency Shift and Q of Disordered Superconducting RF Cavities: Anomalies in and Maximum

 \section{Anomalies in $\delta f$ and Maximum $Q$}

 We highlight the two key features of the cavity response for relatively clean SRF cavities with $f=1.0\,\mbox{GHz}$ and $G=250\,{\rm \Omega}$: (i) the non-monotonic behavior of the frequency shift and its sensitivity to the level of disorder, and (ii) the maximum in the quality factor at finite levels of disorder.
 Both features are shown in Fig.~\ref{fig-Delta_f_and_Q}.
-The left panel shows three general features in $\delta f$ for temperatures very near $T_c$: (a) a negative shift, then a recovery (dip feature) for $\tau T_{c_0}=1.69$, (b) a positive shift, then a decline and recovery (bump feature) for $\tau T_{c_0}=2.49$, and finally (c) a rapid increase followed by a slow recovery (plateau feature) for $\tau T_{c_0}=3.29$.
-All three types of frequency shift anomalies are observed in Nb SRF cavities depending on the levels of disorder.~\cite{baf21} We also find that the quality factor $Q$ has a peak of upper convexity as a function of the mean scattering time.
-Thus, the maximum $Q$ in SRF cavities occurst for intermediate levels of disorder, and is suppressed in dirty cavities due to the pair breaking.
+The left panel shows three general features in $\delta f$ for temperatures very near $T_c$ depending on the scattering rate $1/\tau$: (a) a negative shift, then a recovery (dip feature) for $\tau_0/\tau=9.42\times 10^{-2}$, (b) a positive shift, then a decline and recovery (bump feature) for $\tau_0/\tau =6.39\times 10^{-2}$, and finally (c) a rapid increase followed by a slow recovery (plateau feature) for $\tau_0/\tau =4.84\times 10^{-2}$, where $\tau_0=1/2\pi T_{c_0}$ is the pair formation timescale and $T_{c_0}=9.33\,\mbox{K}$ is the transition temperature of pure Nb~\cite{zar22}.

+All three types of frequency shift anomalies are observed in Nb SRF cavities depending on the levels of disorder~\cite{baf21}.
+We also find that the quality factor $Q$ has a peak of upper convexity as a function of the mean scattering time, confirming results by other authors~\cite{tur91,ben99,padamsee08}.
+Thus, the maximum $Q$ in SRF cavities occurs for intermediate levels of disorder, and is suppressed in dirty cavities due to the pair breaking.